Cagatayisil/Virtual-Gram-staining-of-bacteria-using-CGANs/README.md

-# Virtual Gram staining of bacteria using GANs
+# Virtual Gram staining of labe-free bacteria using CGANs
  Test code to run the trained virtual Gram staining model